earthly/earthly/docs/earthfile/earthfile.md

 The command `ARG` declares a variable (or arg) with the name `<name>` and with an optional default value `<default-value>`.
 If no default value is provided, then empty string is used as the default value.

 This command works similarly to the [Dockerfile `ARG` command](https://docs.docker.com/engine/reference/builder/#arg), with a few differences regarding the scope and the predefined args (called builtin args in Earthly).
-The variable's scope is always limited to the current target's recipe and only from the point it is declared onwards.
+The variable's scope is always limited to the recipe of the current target or command and only from the point it is declared onwards.
 For more information regarding builtin args, see the [builtin args page](./builtin-args.md).

+If an `ARG` is defined in the `base` target of the Earthfile, then it becomes a global `ARG` and it is made avaialable to every other target or command in that file, regardless of their base images used.

 The value of an arg can be overridden either from the `earthly` command